 Step 2: Apply the Lash Glue

-Thus, I highly recommend you use an eyelash glue.
+Thus, I highly recommend you use eyelash glue.
 In this tutorial, Revlon was used, and I suggest the same brand.
-The tutorial has two variations of this glue: clear and black (or dark).
+The glue has two variations: clear and black (or dark).
 You’ll learn the difference between the two later.

 Step 3: Dry the Glue